GeekTrainer/learn-typescript/m04-develop-typed-functions-using-typescript/includes/5-lab.md

     and return types.
 Make the numMonths parameter optional but assign it a default value of 12 months if omitted. */

-   function loanCalculator (principle, interestRate, numMonths) {
+   function loanCalculator (principle, interestRate, numberOfMonths) {
        let interest = interestRate / 1200;   // Calculates the monthly interest rate
        let payment;
        payment = principle * interest / (1 - (Math.pow(1/(1 + interest), numberOfMonths)));